fChristenson/ssr-react/README.md

 However using SSR with React has a few drawbacks we need to consider as well.

-Sometime it is simpler to be without SSR and a good alternative is to use placeholder content to improve the users experience.
+Sometimes it is simpler to be without SSR and a good alternative is to use placeholder content to improve the users experience.